Why Ecoist is Weaving Obsessed

 Weaving is one of the oldest crafts in history, dating back to at least 12,000 years ago during the Neolithic era.
 Before weaving became solely a textile craft, early humans weaved branches, twigs and other plant fibers to create threads for building homes, baskets and other necessary objects of utility.

 Today, weaving remains the main production process for textiles, however the craftsmanship of weaving carried cultural importance for a variety of uses around the world.
-Women have always had a unique relationship with weaving that goes deeper than just making clothes for their households.
+Women and men have always had a unique relationship with weaving that goes deeper than just making clothes for their households.

 Inspired coding algorithms for the first computer